Diversity, Equity, and Student Success

 A Vision for Equity

-The national conversation asking "Are students college-ready?" concentrates on numerous factors that are beyond higher education's control.
-Becoming a Student-Ready College flips the college readiness conversation to provide a new perspective on creating institutional value and facilitating student success.
-Instead of focusing on student preparedness for college (or lack thereof),...
+To ask whether students are “college-ready” is to concentrate on factors beyond the control of higher education.
+With this publication, the authors flip the question to provide a new perspective on creating institutional value and facilitating student success.
+Rather than focusing on student preparedness (or lack thereof), the authors focus...